zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode.md

 ## Example

-We will demonstrate how to exclude all properties to include only specific properties
+We will demonstrate how to exclude all properties to include only specific properties.

 ### Mapping